 No regrets.
 Remain hopeful.
 Live positively.

-Positively Parkinson’s: We balance our personal-rheostat between life and career, family and friends, and service and other activities.
-Living positively will certainly augment your meaningful life.
+Positively Parkinson’s: We balance our personal rheostat between life and career, family and friends, and service and other activities.
+Living positively will undoubtedly augment your meaningful life.
 My daily life is much like yours except for some interruptions by Parkinson’s.
 I now need 15-20 extra minutes before I’m ready to leave home for work.
 If needed, I can now use my left hand for many tasks if my right hand tremor acts up.
 I stretch frequently to remind my body of what it once felt like.
 I now require more sleep then you, yet achieving it remains a nightly challenge.
 Life could be much worse, these are just some of the daily inconveniences of Parkinson’s.

 No regrets.
 Remain hopeful.
 Stay strong.
 Live positively.